What Makes Our Pasture Raised Pork Different?

 It Takes Time to Raise Grass Fed Pork

 Our pork is fantastic...and we never used to like pork at all!
 At the market, the best we could find was conventional GMO fed, factory-farmed genetics.
-Even though it was pasture-raised, it wasn't well-marbled.
-Plus, it was tough and didn't taste good to us.
+It was tough and didn't taste good to us.

-We started raising organic fed, no-soy heritage breed hogs.
+So we started our own farm raising organic fed, no-soy heritage breed hogs.
 No growth drugs, no gross sup-therapeutic antibiotics, no gestation crates.
 The difference was astounding.

 This was the first pork chop Betsy really enjoyed.
 Since our pork is rotated on fresh lush pasture, they are more nutritious than what you'd find elsewhere too.

 As a member, you choose which of the amazing cuts your family enjoys.
 Learn more how it works here.

 Better Than Bulk